1,000+ Opportunities

 Please email grants@zarrow. org with any questions not addressed here.

-Based on current listing details, eligibility includes: Nonprofit organizations focused on housing, social services, healthcare, and community empowerment, primarily in Tulsa, Oklahoma.
+According to the current listing, eligibility includes: Nonprofit organizations focused on housing, social services, healthcare, and community empowerment, primarily in Tulsa, Oklahoma.
 They do not fund personal projects or startups.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.